-Our commercial revenues, if any, will be derived from sales of products, which is unlikely to happen within the next 12 months, if ever.
+Our commercial revenues, if any, are expected to be primarily derived from sales of products, which is unlikely to happen within the next 12 months, if ever.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
-In addition, the COVID-19 pandemic continues to rapidly evolve and has already resulted in a significant disruption of global financial markets.
-Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the COVID-19 pandemic.
+In addition, the COVID-19 pandemic and conflict between Russia and Ukraine continues to rapidly evolve and have already resulted in a significant disruption of global financial markets.
+Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the COVID-19 pandemic and conflict between Russia and Ukraine.
 If the disruption persists and deepens, we could experience an inability to access additional capital.
-Subject to limited exceptions, our Loan Agreement also prohibits us from incurring indebtedness without the prior written consent of the lenders.
+Subject to limited exceptions, we are prohibited from incurring indebtedness without the prior written consent of the lenders pursuant to the loan agreement we entered into with Oxford Finance LLC and Silicon Valley in September 2019, as amended in December 2020, April 2021 and February 2022, or the Loan Agreement.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or other operations.